fortinetdev/terraform-provider-fortios/website/docs/r/fortimanager_jsonrpc_request.html.markdown

 page_title: "FortiOS: fortios_fmg_jsonrpc_request"
 sidebar_current: "docs-fortios-fortimanager-resource-jsonrpc-request"
 description: |-
   Provides a resource to handle JSON RPC request for FortiManager.
+Only used for debugging and testing.
 ---

 # fortios_fmg_jsonrpc_request
 This resource supports handling JSON RPC request for FortiManager.
+Only used for debugging and testing.

 ## Example Usage
 ```hcl